asifbacchus/NextCloudBackup/README.md

 The log file generated by this script is fairly detailed so it can grow quite large over time.
-This is especially true if you are using verbose output from borg for any troubleshoot or for compliance/auditing.
+This is especially true if you are using verbose output from borg for any troubleshooting or for compliance/auditing.
 I've included a sample commented logrotate config file in this git archive at *'/etc/logrotate.d'* which you can modify and drop into that same directory on your Debian/Ubuntu system.
 If you are using another log rotating solution, then please remember to